Obituary of Raffaela Mellace

 Raffaelina's family would like to thank the staff of the Abraham House, and all of the doctors, nurses, and staff who cared for her during her final years.

 Family and friends are invited to call at Barry Funeral Home of Rome on Thursday, September 23rd from 4-8:00 p.m.

 A Mass of Christian Burial will be held on Friday, September 24th at 11:00 a.m. at St. John the Baptist Church, with a luncheon to immediately follow at Life Church located at 1110 Black River Blvd., Rome.
-As Raffaelina would have wanted it, all are welcome to attend.To plant a tree in memory of Raffaela Mellace, please visit Tribute Store
+As Raffaelina would have wanted it, all are welcome to attend.To plant a beautiful memorial tree in memory of Raffaela Mellace, please visit our Tree Store